AmadeusOnBongos/sep_distances/ReadMe.md

 This repository provides an implementation of separation distances and s/c-metrics for causal graphs as introduced in the paper ['Separation-based distance metrics for causal graphs'](https://proceedings.mlr.press/v258/wahl25b.html).

-You can also install it as a package using `pip install sep-distances`
+You can also install it as a package using `pip install sep-distances`.
+The test suite is not part of the [package on pypi](https://pypi.org/project/sep-distances/), but it is still available on the git repo.

 Below is a short description of the important source files and how to use them.